 The ESV translation of Phil 2:6-7 is provided below, and issues are outlined with respect to the emphasized portions of the verses.

 Philippians 2:6-8 (ESV)

 6 who, though he was in the form of God, did not count equality with God a thing to be grasped, 7 but emptied himself, by taking the form of a servant, being born in the likeness of men.
 8 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.

-The word “though” is not in the Greek and is an interoperative interpolation.
-An interpolation being new or spurious matter inserted into the text.
-In this case it is used to bias the reader to give the impression that the statement is to be contrasted what comes after in verse 6 “did not count equality with God a thing to be grasped.”
+The word “though” is not in the Greek text and is an interpretive interpolation.
+An interpolation is a new or spurious matter inserted into the text.
+In this case, it is used to bias the reader to give the impression that the statement is to be contrasted with what comes after in verse 6 “did not count equality with God a thing to be grasped.”
 Adding the word “though” to “he was” is a biased interpretive decision that goes beyond what the actual text conveys.

 Issue #2, “by taking the form of a servant”

-There is no word “by” in the Greek.
+There is no word “by” in Greek.
 This is added by the translators to imply that Jesus made the decision to become a man.
-“By” in this case in another interpretive interpolation (new or spurious matter inserted into the text).
+“By” in this case is another interpretive interpolation (new or spurious matter inserted into the text).

 Issue #3, “born in the likeness of men”